13 Jan What a nutritional therapist eats to boost immunity

 There are lots of great sources of probiotics including Live yoghurt, kefir (fermented milk drink), sauerkraut (fermented cabbage), Tempeh (fermented soy product), Miso soup, and raw cheese (unpasteurised).

-There are many more foods which can help to enhance the immune system.
+There are many more foods which can help to boost the immune system and help you avoid colds.
 Spices such as turmeric, ginger and cinnamon are all immune-supporting, whilst garlic can be very helpful too.

 Ensuring the vitamins and minerals I’ve discussed are in your diet in ample quantities will go a long way to helping your immune system to stay strong and do its number one job of protecting you.